Simhyeon/ced/README.md

 # Edit a given row
 >> edit-row <ROW_NUMBER>

-# Set limiter for a column with interactive shell
+# Set a limiter for a column with interactive shell
 >> limit

-# Import schema file with force update
->> schema file_name true

-# Export to file
+# Export to a file
 >> export file_name.csv

-# Overwrite to the imported file
+# Overwrite to a source file
 >> write

-# Undo previous operation
+# Undo a previous operation
 # History capacity is 16 by default
 # You can override it with CED_HISTORY_CAPACITY
 >> undo

-# Redo previous undo
+# Redo a previous undo
 >> redo
 ```